labatrockwell/openTSPS/README.markdown

 ------------
 1. clone openframeworks from here: [https://github.com/openframeworks/openFrameworks](https://github.com/openframeworks/openFrameworks )
 2. clone the TSPS directory into openframeworks/
+3. clone all submodules:
+'''
+git submodule update --init --recursive
+'''
-3. open the project for your platform (Xcode of vs2010) in openTSPS/standalone/basic
+4. open the project for your platform (Xcode of vs2010) in openTSPS/standalone/basic
-4. compile and run!
+5. compile and run!

 Build Script
 ------------